dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

     * WAN connections OK for supplimental sensors

+* Where are we going with all of this?

 * Conclusions

   * IoT isn't going away.
 It's just part of the internet.

   * Information synthesis is critical.

   * Interactions with other data sources is critical.

   * Bringing all of it together to for a system is the key.

 * Questions?